symfony/symfony-docs/cookbook/form/form_customization.rst

 You can also customize your form widgets to have an optional "help" message.

-If you're making the form customization inside the same template as your form, modify the ``use`` tag and add the following:
+In Twig, If you're making the form customization inside the same template as your form, modify the ``use`` tag and add the following:

 .. code-block:: html+jinja